Finding Child Care

 Licensed Care Centres

 Child care centres can be licensed to care for children from birth to age 12.
-To be licensed, child care centres must comply with the Day Care Act and Regulations, and are inspected and monitored regularly.
+To be licensed, child care centres must comply with the Early Learning and Child Care Act and Regulations, and are inspected and monitored regularly.

 - children have opportunities to play with other children, which is important for healthy development and well-being;